-Since 2008, Point Reyes Station has been home to Black Mountain Circle’s Geography of Hope conference, which takes its name from writer Wallace Stegner’s description of wild landscapes.
+Since 2008, Point Reyes Station has been home to Black Mountain Circle’s Geography of Hope conference, one of northern California’s most exceptional gatherings.
+The gathering takes its name from writer Wallace Stegner’s description of wild landscapes.
 Stegner says: “We simply need that wild country available to us, even if we never do more than drive to its edge and look in.
 For it can be a means of reassuring ourselves of our sanity as creatures, a part of the geography of hope.”
-This conference features conversations with noted writers, poets, environmental leaders, and activists.
-The theme for the 2018 conference was Finding Resilience in Nature in Perilous Times.”
-Following the conference, is a year-long series of ongoing talks, retreats, and pilgrimages throughout the Bay Area continuing to explore the theme of resilience in nature.

 2019 Geography of Hope: The Sacred in the Land

-- A "back-by-popular-demand" Sacred Storytelling weekend with Dr. Sharon Blackie, a Celtic author and storyteller whose work sits at the interface of psychology, mythology, and ecology.
+- Weekend retreats with storytellers Sharon Blackie and Martin Shaw—whose work sits at the interface of psychology, mythology, and ecology.

 - Photography exhibit at Toby's Gallery in September explores West Marin as a sacred place both visually and through writing.

 2018: Finding Resilience in Nature in Perilous Times—This gathering gathering was created to cultivate resilience, especially in the outdoors, for people and for the earth during these fraught days of political upheaval, social turmoil, and environmental challenges.
 Equally important, attendees considered what our responsibility is to ensuring that nature / the land / the landscape / natural resources continue to be available.
 Also included “Atlas of Decivilization,” an art exhibit featuring 21 contemporary Bay Area artists.
 Find out more here.